tvrfan/EEC-IV-disassembler/Daily/Readme_Daily.txt

   c.
 More work to be done to try to sort out an ELSE and perhaps a WHILE (for loops)
   d.
 The pseudo code can also show "if ( 0 > 0)" sometimes, when SAD cannot find which instruction last set the condition code (typically over a subroutine call).
   e.
 Print Layout - Layout options have been added (see below) which probably have some quirks to be ironed out...
-  f. still some variation in comments and the exact specing of newline separators etween blocks.

 New command items -